MasterAI-Inc/libauto/README.md

 - **SSH:** SSH'ing into your device is the quickest way to gain privileged access (i.e. to get `sudo` powers; remember Uncle Ben's words: with great power comes great responsibility).
 You can log in to the device under the username `hacker` (in this context, "hacker" denotes a skilled computer expert!).
 You must obtain your device's default password from [AutoAuto Labs](https://labs.autoauto.ai/autopair/) (from the "My Devices" page, you can view your device's "Info for Advanced Users").
 Every device has a different default system password.
 You are encouraged to change your device's system password (using the usual `passwd` command).

 - **Jupyter:** Every device runs a Jupyter Notebook server on port 8888.
 You must obtain the password for Jupyter from [AutoAuto Labs](https://labs.autoauto.ai/autopair/) (from the "My Devices" page, you can view your device's "Info for Advanced Users").
 Every device has a different Jupyter password.
-Note the Jupyter server does not run as a privileged user, although you are welcome to change the device so that it **does** run as a privileged user -- your call.
+Note the Jupyter server does not run as a privileged user; if you need privileged access, you must log into the device as the `hacker` or as `root`.

 - **AutoAuto Labs:** AutoAuto Labs offers a simple editor where you can write and run programs.
 It is pleasant to use, but it is only good for small, basic programs.